-Spring is near and many children will join a sports team this spring.
+Spring is near and many children will join children’s sports teams this spring.
 Whether your child has already started sports or will join his or her first sports league real soon, we have a great opportunity to use this avenue to bring them some important lessons they can learn.
 If you seize this perfect platform of a team, you can teach the concept of positive attitude, responsibility and teamwork.

 Teaching Positive Attitude